ART 243 : Digital Illustration: Scientific

 1. Produce detailed scientific illustrations using both traditional and digital techniques.

-3. Develop advanced skills for precise and realistic rendering of scientific subjects in both traditional and digital media.
+3. Apply techniques for accurate rendering of scientific subjects in traditional and digital media.

 5. Employ both field and virtual research methods to ensure scientific accuracy in illustrations.